firstbirdtech/api-docs/source/includes/_cep.md

 ### Requirement

-The Candidate Experience Package has to be unlocked explicitly per Company Account on Firstbird side.
+The Candidate Experience Package has to be unlocked explicitly per Company Account by Radancy.
 The CEP is an add-on package.

 ## Job-Import with external URL